Integrated pest management approaches for root maggots in leafy green and root brassica vegetables

 Objective

-To evaluate various combinations of pest management tactics and develop feasible and economically viable integrated pest management (IPM) systems for root maggots, and facilitate grower adoption of proposed approaches.
+To evaluate various combinations of pest control tactics and develop feasible and economically viable integrated pest management (IPM) systems for root maggots, and facilitate grower adoption of proposed approaches

-Brassica vegetables including leafy green vegetables (i.e., cabbage, broccoli) and root vegetables (i.e., rutabaga, turnip) are important and economically profitable crops in Canada.
+Brassica vegetables, including leafy green (cabbage, broccoli) and root (rutabaga, turnip) varieties are important and economically profitable crops in Canada.
 Damage to these crops from insects impacts their marketability and yield, with root maggots (Delia radicum, D. floralis, D. planipalpis, D. platura, and D. florilega) being the most concerning pests across Canada.
-Chlorpyrifos applied to transplants at time of seeding or as a mid-season soil drench is the most commonly used option for root maggot control.
-However, all uses of chlorpyrifos in brassica vegetables are set to be phased out by 2024 and resistance to this pesticide has been reported in cabbage maggot (D. radicum) populations.
-In spring 2021, stakeholders in Ontario and Saskatchewan jointly submitted a proposal through the Pest Management Centre’s (PMC) Priority Setting Workshop for an IPM project to address sustainable management of Delia root maggots in brassica vegetable crops in light of the loss of a key control tool.
-This was chosen as the top priority among six submitted proposals and the PMC committed to support a pilot IPM project to meet this need of brassica vegetable growers.
+In spring 2021, stakeholders in Ontario and Saskatchewan jointly submitted a proposal through the Canadian Pest Management Priority Setting Workshop for IPM solutions needed to address management of root maggots in brassica vegetables in light of the loss of chlorpyrifos.